asyncapi/website/pages/blog/documenting-sqs-event-driven-apis-with-asyncapi.md

 The message properties are defined using [JSON Schema](https://www.asyncapi.com/docs/reference/specification/v2.4.0#schemaObject).

 ## Visualization and other tools
-Just like we have Swagger UI for RESTful API docs visualization, we can paste our AsyncAPI file into the AsynAPI Studio for pretty visualization, like this:
+Just like we have Swagger UI for RESTful API docs visualization, we can paste our AsyncAPI file into the [AsyncAPI Studio](https://studio.asyncapi.com/) for pretty visualization, like this:

 <Figure src="/img/posts/documenting-sqs-event-driven-apis-with-asyncapi/visualizer.webp"
 caption="Async API Studio"